Penny Petrone: Other works

-She also wrote two memoirs, Breaking the Mould (1995) and Embracing Serafina(2000).
+She also wrote two memoirs, Breaking the Mould (1995) and Embracing Serafina (2000).
 Her book Breaking the Mould was translated into Italian and launched at the University of Rome, La Sapienza in July 2005.
-Her latest book, finished during the last months of her life Schoolmarm (2007), where Penny recalls a teaching career that began at North Bay Normal School, her time spent in one-room schools in rural Port Arthur, and culminated at the Lakehead University Faculty of Education where she taught teachers.
+Her latest book, finished during the last months of her life was Schoolmarm (2007), in which Petrone recalls a teaching career that began at North Bay Normal School, her time spent in one-room schools in rural Port Arthur, and culminating at the Lakehead University Faculty of Education where she taught teachers.

 She also served on the Canada Council and the Ontario Arts Council.
 Over the years she held various executive offices in teachers' organizations and in the Canadian Federation of University Women.

 Honours and awards

-During her lifetime Petrone received many honours and awards: The Corporation of the City of Thunder Bay Citizens of Exceptional Achievement Awards (Culture) in 1981, 1984, and 1989, L'ordine d'onore from the National Congress of Italian Canadians (1994); the Order of Ontario (1992); Canada 124 Medal (1992); Honorary Citizen of Piane Crate (1997); the Golden Jubilee Medal (2002); the F. G. Bressani Literary Award (2002); the Kouhi award for 'her outstanding contribution to writing in Northwestern Ontario' (May 2004).
+During her lifetime, Petrone received many honours and awards: The Corporation of the City of Thunder Bay Citizens of Exceptional Achievement Awards (Culture) in 1981, 1984, and 1989, L'ordine d'onore from the National Congress of Italian Canadians (1994); the Order of Ontario (1992); Canada 124 Medal (1992); Honorary Citizen of Piane Crate (1997); the Golden Jubilee Medal (2002); the F. G. Bressani Literary Award (2002); the Kouhi award for 'her outstanding contribution to writing in Northwestern Ontario' (May 2004).
 Petrone was also the recipient of Lakehead University's first 'Distinguished Teacher' Award in 1989 and the Ontario Confederation of University Faculty Associations teaching award (1988).